Germany–Japan relations: Rebuilding relations and new common interests

 After their defeat in World War II, both Japan and Germany were occupied.
 Japan regained its sovereignty with the Treaty of San Francisco in 1952 and joined the United Nations in 1956.
 Germany was split into two states.
 It was agreed in 1951 to take up diplomatic relations between Japan and the Federal Republic of Germany (West Germany).
-The bilateral diplomatic ties between West Germany and Japan were fully restored in 1955; between East Germany and Japan in 1973, the year both German states became UN-members.
+The bilateral diplomatic ties between West Germany and Japan were fully restored in 1955, between East Germany and Japan in 1973, the year both German states became UN-members.

 Beginning in the 1950s, Japanese companies sought to acquire needed raw materials like steel and chemical products in the West German Ruhr region, with a small Japanese business community in Düsseldorf.
+In 1969, Japanese Culture Institute opened in Cologne which became a part of Japan Foundation in 1972.
+This Institute has a library and cinema and also offers a Japanese language course.
+In 1985, Japanese German center also opened in Berlin at locality of Dahlem due to suggestion between both country leaders Helmut Kohl and Nakasone Yasuhiro.
 In 1974, West Germany and Japan signed an intergovernmental agreement on cooperation in science and technology, re-intensifying joint scientific endeavours and technological exchange.
 The accord resulted in numerous projects, generally focused on marine research and geosciences, life sciences and environmental research.
 Additionally, youth exchange programs were launched, including a "Youth Summit" held annually since 1974.